mart-123/data_thru/docs/data-deliveries.md

 <div style="margin: 2em 0; min-height: 30px;"></div>

-## Implementation in the Data Model
+## Delivery Code in the Data Model
 The HESA delivery concept impacts various aspects of the data architecture and pipeline.

 ### Delivery Datasets